Is Bitcoin or any other crypto a good investment?

 The data showed that the majority of the currency used to buy Bitcoin was Chinese Yuan, and in 2016 the majority of the miners - the computing process where transactions are added to the blockchain and new Bitcoins created - were in China, until the crackdown of the Chinese Government.

 Rational investors will stay clear of it, the people investing in this are essentially retail investors and hedge funds.
 Regular pensions or mutual funds are so regulated they can’t invest in it, but small hedge funds, who are completely opaque, they can do what they want.
 They can take the risks and that is part of their attraction, taking big bets for big returns.
-It is a way of making make some money quickly.
+It is a way of making some money quickly.

-CME Group and Cboe Global Markets, large US financial market companies operating in options and futures exchanges, have opened futures exchanges for Bitcoin, but I think they were cashing in on the hype.
+CME Group and Cboe Global Markets, large US financial market companies operating in options and futures exchanges, have opened futures exchanges for Bitcoin, but I think they are cashing in on the hype.
 I am pretty sure it will be a blood bath as there is no way of predicting the price, but with a market capitalisation of a few billion dollars Bitcoin is very lucrative for CME and Cboe.

 Which cryptocurrency will be the Amazon of the future?

-Having said this, I think there is value in the underlying technology of some of the cryptocurrencies, like Ethereum.
+Having said all this, I think there is value in the underlying technology of some of the cryptocurrencies, like Ethereum.
 If you look at Amazon, at the beginning before the dot-com bubble burst, Amazon went from $25 to $100 and back to $25 when the bubble popped, but now it is around $1,400.

 As soon as the technology was fixed and the flaws ironed out, it became popular and its value grew.
 I wouldn’t be surprised if the same thing happens for cryptos, as soon as the problems have been fixed and the bad press dies away - because there are a lot of scams going on - it can happen again.

-Bitcoin it is supposed to be this peer-to-peer payment system, which is falling apart because people have realised it is slow and very expensive.
+Bitcoin is supposed to be this peer-to-peer payment system, which is falling apart because people have realised it is slow and very expensive.
 It is the same with Ethereum, everybody was excited about its smart contract technology - a computerised verification process of contracts that eliminates the need for third parties - but people have found it is full of holes in the code.

 If these technologies are fixed there is a good chance prices will climb up again, but that is a big if.
 Central banks like the Bank of England and financial services companies in particular are very wary of cryptocurrencies and from their perspective you can see why.

 A large fraction of the ICOs are scams.
-Up to a year ago it was just a matter of having a nice website, a clean white paper and you could raise a £2 million, but to do what?
+Up to a year ago it was just a matter of having a nice website, a clean white paper and you could raise £2 million, but to do what?
 If you lose all the money there are no questions asked.

 It was the Wild West, but now it is maturing, with professional people moving into the marketplace so you have to be careful.
 Indeed, there are now websites that give ratings and rankings on the ICOs like Morningstar does for mutual funds.
 It is probably why prices are collapsing, because it is stabilising a bit.